COWSEL

 COWSEL (COntrolled Working SpacE Language) is a programming language designed between 1964 and 1966 by Robin Popplestone.
-It was based on an reverse Polish notation (RPN) form of the language Lisp, combined with some ideas from Combined Programming Language (CPL).
+It was based on a reverse Polish notation (RPN) form of the language Lisp, combined with some ideas from Combined Programming Language (CPL).

 COWSEL was initially implemented on a Ferranti Pegasus computer at the University of Leeds and on a Stantec Zebra at the Bradford Institute of Technology.
 Later, Rod Burstall implemented it on an Elliot 4120 at the University of Edinburgh.

 COWSEL was renamed POP-1 in 1966, during summer, and development continued under that name from then on.